 WORKSPACE PANEL 🔗

-Filter field is found at the top of the Workspace panel is the field for filtering of library content.
+The filter field found at the top of the Workspace panel is the field for filtering of library content.

 - Enter the term to be filtered such as "example".

 - Mark the libraries to be filtered.
-Workspace will always be searched.
+Projects will always be searched.

-- Filter results are presented by showing the folder structure and actual library placement in order to facilitate finding the same content in the future.
+- Filter results are presented by showing the folder structure and actual library placement to facilitate finding the same content in the future.

 Library filter graphic

-The filtering functions to find content in the libraries by filtering the class name.
-Full search on library content of class is not yet available.
+The filtering functions find content in the libraries by filtering the class name.
+Full search on the library content of the class is not yet available.

-The workspace browser is located at the top and is the part of the Workspace panel which contains assets that are editable.
+The Project Browser is located at the top and is part of the Workspace panel which contains editable assets.

-Here the user is free to create models and packages and arrange them as desired.
-It is also possible to create, import, and export models and packages using the buttons next to the workspace name.
-The UI also supports the renaming of top level classes.
+Here, the user is free to create Projects, Modelica libraries (packages) and models, and arrange them as desired.
+It is also possible to create, import (upload), and export (download) classes/models and packages using the buttons next to the Project name.
+The UI also supports the renaming of top-level packages.

-Favorites are used to quickly access commonly used experiment models and components.
-The user can create favorites by dragging a model to the Favorites section or by using the context menu of a model and selecting 'Add to favorites'.
+Favorites are used to quickly access commonly used experiment models or classes (components).
+The user can create Favorites by dragging a class to the Favorites section or by using the context menu of a model and selecting 'Add to favorites'.

-A favorite is a shortcut to the model so when a favorite is dragged to the canvas, the content will be the class that the favorite is a shortcut for.
-The user can structure favorites by creating packages and rearrange the content by dragging and dropping.
+A Favorite is a shortcut to the class.
+So, when a Favorite is dragged to the canvas, the content will be the class that the Favorite is a shortcut for.
+The user can structure Favorites by creating packages and rearranging the content by dragging and dropping.

-Under Libraries, a set of global libraries can be found that are available across all workspaces.
-The libraries available to the user may be dependent on the specifics of the license purchased.
+Under Libraries, a set of global libraries can be found that are available for your workspaces.
+Your Workspace depends on Released Projects, which contain these libraries.
+The libraries available to you may be dependent on the specifics of the license purchased and your Workspace configuration.

 Impact provides support for using multiple library versions, in case the user requires different library versions for their work.
-Latest library is loaded by default unless there is metadata for workspace packages that identify specific versions.
+The latest library is loaded by default unless there is information stored for Workspaces that identify specific library versions.